 Scouthike is an annual, state-wide hiking event for around 1000 scouts.
 It is held within a State Forest early in May each year.
-In 2018, Scouthike will be held in (Tallarook State Forest), to be confirmed on Friday 17th – 19th May.
+In 2021, Scouthike will be held in Tallarook State Forest on Friday 14th – 16th May.
 Branch First Aid, 4x4 and Radio teams work together with the Scouthike organizing committee to provide services and support for this highly successful event.
 Scouthike has a theme base each year, with every person, Sleep point and activity site being asked to dress-up to the theme each year, so increasing the fun aspect of the weekend.

 On Friday evening Scout Patrols from metropolitan Melbourne are transported by coaches, whilst regional patrols travel by private transport, to a leader operated Sleep-point in Tallarook State Forest.
 The PL’s are provided with a map, a list of grid references for Activity and Sleep Point locations, and a Patrol Passport which includes their instructions.
 Patrols plot the Activity points and decide which route they want to take throughout the weekend.
 After breakfast on Saturday morning, Competition Patrols set off hiking between Activities to their designated Saturday Sleep Point.
 Sunday morning they head off again to finish at a central Finish Point, from where they are collected by the coaches or private transport and travel back to their original departure location.
 Learner Patrols are also provided for, although they are accompanied by an adult on their hike, walk with a half full pack and return to the same Sleep point on Saturday night (their tent and sleeping gear stays set-up).